cgrimaud/BookClubTracker/README.md

 Any changes the user makes to the meet ups will dynamically change the MeetUps list object.
 The next time the user runs the application, those changes will still be apparent.

-*Note: this application does not currently contain any validation.*
+*Note: this application contains minimal validation.*